adrianam4/Chaos-Engine/README.md

 - You need to keep pressing the P key to assign one Children to the Father
 - If you don't see a window you can make it visible with the top menu selecting View
 - Our two extra FBX can be loaded with the Create Menu

+## Important Note

-- We used the ModuleFrameBuffer.ccp and ModuleFrameBuffer.h from the Engine3D in order to make the Window Docking/Viewport!!!!!
+- We used the ModuleFrameBuffer.ccp and ModuleFrameBuffer.h from the provided engine (https://github.com/solidajenjo/Engine3D) in order to make the Window Docking/Viewport!!!!!